 If the enforcement officer has been refused access to any part of the premises from which the nuisance is occurring, and the enforcement officer is able to demonstrate probable cause to believe that there may be a violation of this section, or that there is a need to inspect, test, examine or sample as part of a routine program designed to verify compliance with this section or any order issued hereunder, or to protect the overall public health, safety and welfare of the community, then the City may seek issuance of an administrative search warrant from any court of competent jurisdiction.

-The City may require the discharger to install monitoring equipment or other such devices as are necessary in the opinion of the City to conduct monitoring or sampling of the premises stormwater discharge.
+The City may require the discharger to install monitoring equipment or other such devices as are necessary in the opinion of the City to conduct monitoring or sampling of the premise’s stormwater discharge.
 The monitoring equipment must be maintained by the discharger in a safe and proper operating condition at all times.
 All devices used to measure stormwater flow and quality must be calibrated to ensure their accuracy.

 Upon finding that a person has violated a prohibition of this section, the City may order compliance by written notice of violation to the responsible person.
 Such notice may require without limitation: